khamiltonuk/javascipt-bits/README.md

 ];
 ```

-## Longest fullname
+## Longest full name

 - Input: An array of objects with each time a 'firstname' and 'lastname' property
-- Output: The longuest fullname (with a space in between)
+- Output: The longest full name (with a space in between)

 ```javascript
 // For loop method